Desktop47-02.jpg

 ALL ABOUT SCENT

-There is more to burning a candle than striking a match.
-Just as a luxury car requires minimal maintenance to run smoothly, an exceptional candle needs a touch of TLC to burn properly.
+There is more to lighting a candle than striking a match.
+Just as a luxury car requires thoughtful maintenance to run smoothly, an exceptional candle needs to burn properly.

-Before sharing our candle care tips, there are a few federal guidelines worth mentioning:
+Before sharing our candle care tips, there are a few general safety guidelines worth mentioning:

 • Never leave a candle unattended or near children and/or pets.